-A former patient returned to the NHS health team who treated him to give thanks for the care he received and present staff with a bespoke medal.
+A former footballer and patient returned to the NHS health team who treated him to give thanks for the care he received and present staff with a bespoke medal.

 Eric was diagnosed with cancer and spent several weeks in hospital before and during his procedure.

-Eric, originally from Thornaby and now living in Yarm, wanted to give something back to the unit, so decided to get a medal made to say “Thank You.”
+Originally from Thornaby and now living in Yarm, Eric wanted to give something back to the unit.
+So he decided to get a medal made to say “Thank You.”

-The medal is a copy of the ones given out as part of the well established Eric Powell MBE Charity Cup, which is played locally each year.
+The medal is a copy of the ones given out as part of the well-established Eric Powell MBE Charity Cup.
+The tournament is played locally each year.

 Eric said: “I would like to thank the staff in the urology unit for all of their care and attention.
 Nothing was ever too much for them; their organisation was immaculate from admission to discharge.”

 “I wanted to present something that the staff can see on a daily basis and know that everything they do is making a real difference to people’s lives.”

 Karen Kilburn, specialist urology nurse, said: “It’s fantastic to see Eric looking so well.
 He was the model patient and we could not be happier with how his treatment went and with how his recovery has been.

 “For Eric to show his gratitude with such a beautiful keepsake for the service is really humbling.
 It means so much to each and every member of the team.

 “The medal will be displayed in a public area in the unit for other patients to view.